Kanyke1/loan-default-interpretability-ml/README.md

-# Loan Default Prediction — Interpretable & Robust (Cornell-Tech–style)
+# Loan Default Prediction — Interpretable & Robust

 **Goal:** Supervised classification to predict loan default using sociodemographic & financial features, with a hard focus on **interpretability**, **robustness**, and **fairness**.
 This mirrors the *Credit Card Approvals* project criteria and showcases skills directly relevant to internships requiring **Python, PyTorch, model evaluation tooling, and rigorous experimentation**.